-% of U.S. adults who say the U.S. has/does not have a responsibility to provide financial assistance to developing countries to help build renewable energy sources as part of international efforts to reduce climate change developing countries to help build renewable energy sources and move away from fossil fuels.
+Partisans differ over whether U.S. has a responsibility to help developing countries build renewable energy developing countries to help build renewable energy sources and move away from fossil fuels.
 Liberal Democrats are especially likely to take this view (70%).
 By contrast, moderate and conservative Democrats are roughly split over whether this is a U.S. responsibility or not.